bluemountain3d/bluemountain3d/README.md

 # Egil Eskilsson
 > Bridging the gap between creative design and technical implementation

 I'm a Frontend Developer with 15+ years of experience in 3D visualization and digital art.
-My background in technical visualization for major brands has given me a unique perspective on creating intuitive, visually stunning user interfaces.
+My background in technical visualization in projects for major brands has given me a unique perspective on creating intuitive, visually stunning user interfaces.
 Currently expanding my skillset at Medieinstitutet in Stockholm, I'm passionate about combining artistic vision with clean, efficient code.

+## 🔍 Currently Seeking Internship (LIA)
+- **First period:** October 12 - December 19, 2025
+- **Second period:** February 2 - May 22, 2026
+- **Location:** Stockholm/Nacka area, Sweden
+- **Looking for:** Frontend development opportunities where I can contribute with my unique background in 3D, design, and education

+*If you know of any opportunities, please reach out!*

 ## About Me
 - 🎓 Currently studying Frontend Development at Medieinstitutet, Stockholm